 - Moderate Egg Production: Let’s be transparent: While Ameraucanas are wonderful birds, they’re not the best choice if your primary goal is maximum egg production.
 Their laying rate is good for a heritage breed but doesn’t compare to production hybrids.

 - Slower to Mature: They can take a month or two longer to start laying than other breeds.
+Some may not lay until 7 to 10 months old.
 Patience is a virtue here.

 - Higher Cost: Purebred Ameraucana chicks for sale are more expensive than common hybrids.